philthompson10/pyqtdeploy/doc/sysroot.rst

         already exists then it is first removed.
 Any errors are handled automatically.

-        :param str src: is the name of the source directory.
+        :param str src: the name of the source directory.
-        :param str dst: is the name of the destination directory.
+        :param str dst: the name of the destination directory.
-        :param list[str] ignore: is an optional sequence of glob patterns that specify files and sub-directories that should be ignored.
+        :param list[str] ignore: an optional sequence of glob patterns that specify files and sub-directories that should be ignored.

-    .. py:method:: create_file(name)
+    .. py:method:: copy_file(src, dst, macros=None)

-        A new text file is created and its file object returned.
+        A file is copied while expanding and optional dict of macros.
 Any errors are handled automatically.

-        :param str name: is the name of the file.
+        :param str src: the name of the source file.
-        :return: the file object of the created file.
+        :param str dst: the name of the destination file.
+        :param dict macros: the dict of name/value pairs.

     .. py:method:: create_dir(name, empty=False)